The Death of "Traffic" as a Metric

 See the Lead Factory →The Metric That Replaces Traffic

-If traffic is no longer the goal, what is?
+If traffic volume is no longer the best measure of success, what should you track?

 Are you being: